-Reading attentively is tough work.
-Books seldomly deserve their hundreds of pages.
-My hope is that these companions will save some of your precious time sifting through inane material and support you as they continue to support me.
+Reading attentively is difficult work, and few things drain your energy like a book that should have been an article.
+Or a Twitter thread.
+My hope is that these companions, with their respectable signal-to-noise ratios, will save some of your precious time and efficiently support you as they continue to support me.

 Lex Fridman’s podcast of the same name is a collection of long-form interviews centred around the insights gained by some of the most interesting contemporary thinkers.
 The aesthetic is sober, with a strong focus on science and technology.